COVID-19 Lockdown 3.0: Without last-mile delivery, disconnected bureaucracy leaves migrant workers in the lurch; experts term govt response 'bizarre' - Firstpost

 Labour law is a vast and complex subject in Indian polity.
 The Constitution provides certain laws and acts to ensure workers’ safety, wage security and other social security benefits.
 Even though the right to work is not legally enforceable, it is part of the Directive Principle of State Policy, and it is read along with the right to life, guaranteed in Article 21.
 While the cluster of labour protection laws is limited, they do contain reasonable starting points.
 For instance, the Minimum Wages Act, 1948; Workers Compensation Act, 1923; Contract Labour Act, 1970; Bonded Labour Act, 1976; Inter-state Migrant Workers Act, 1979; Factories Act and some others have sought to provide safeguards for workers.

-Speaking to Firstpost, Vandana, who is also a faculty member at the Azim Premji University in Bengaluru, says, “In practice though, they are marked by several loopholes and weak enforcement of provisions, so much so that labour protection often meets with all kinds of violations.
+Speaking to Firstpost, Vandana says, “In practice though, they are marked by several loopholes and weak enforcement of provisions, so much so that labour protection often meets with all kinds of violations.
 The fact that over the decades, almost 90 percent of the Indian workforce is employed in the informal, unorganised and unregulated sector makes it extremely hard to implement and follow up on these laws.
 In recent years, the Unorganised Workers Social Security Act, 2008, has tried to remedy this situation, although it remains weak and diluted and the possibility that this Act could be an aid to workers remains heavily in doubt.”

 Benoy Peter, executive director at the Centre for Migration and Inclusive Development (CMID) points at the obvious malady.
 “There is no government data on India’s migrant population,” he says.